kchaewon/german-plural-predict/README.md

 # german-plural-predict

-A final project for Umich's LING 441 (Into to Comp Ling).
+A final project for Umich's LING 441 (Intro to Comp Ling).

 This project trains a model on a randomized subset of the data to predict (both written and phonemized) plural forms of German nouns, and tests the accuracy on the remaining subset of data.